clay/clay-kiln/docs/inputs.md

 # `checkbox`

 A single checkbox, allowing the user to toggle something on or off.
+[Uses Keen's UICheckbox](https://josephuspaye.github.io/Keen-UI/#/ui-checkbox).

 In practice, it's usually best to use a conversational tone / question as the checkbox label, e.g.